#

 Understanding Local Oscillators

 A local oscillator (LO) is an electronic circuit that generates a stable, continuous, and adjustable frequency signal.
-This signal, known as the LO frequency, serves as a reference for various applications, particularly in radio frequency (RF) and microwave systems.
+This signal, commonly referred to as the LO frequency, serves as a reference for a wide range of applications, particularly in RF and microwave systems where precise frequency control is essential.

 Core Components of Local Oscillators